Parcly-Taxel/FETcher/readme.md

 This repository contains a script, `fetch.py`, performing **F**il**E T**ransfer for the purposes of [CATcher](https://github.com/CATcher-org/CATcher).
 It takes from the command line

-* the location of a CSV file containing student usernames (see `fetcher/data.csv` for how it should be structured)
+* either the location of a CSV file containing student usernames (see `fetcher/data.csv` for how it should be structured), or a regular file containing one username per line to transfer
 * a destination repository in the form `owner/name`

 At the script's beginning, strings must also be set for the name and email address associated with the commit and the username and password that will be used for pushing.
-The script then clones the students' repositories, transfers them to a central folder in the destination repository called `files`, commits and pushes.
+The script then clones the students' repositories, transfers their files to a central folder in the destination repository called `files`, commits and pushes.

+An interrupted transfer process can be resumed by passing `remaining` instead of the CSV file as the first argument to `fetch.py`.
+The file `remaining` is automatically updated with a list of usernames still to process.

 Example times for transferring the CS2103/T AY1920S1 cohort (332 students):
 ```